Compensate disadvantages - address menstruation

 Free menstrual products

 The University of Bonn is now offering free menstrual products for students.
 The pilot phase of the project has successfully concluded and an extension of the project has been approved.
-The dispensers are going to be located in twenty-three selected restrooms at central locations.
+The dispensers are located in 24 selected restrooms at 14 central locations.

 An offer of the University of Bonn